lukecav/woocommerce-checkout-age-verification/readme.txt

 Stable tag: 1.1
 License: GPLv2 or later

-This plugin is used to to varify age of customer at WooCommerce checkout.
+This plugin is used to verify the age of customer at WooCommerce checkout.

 == Description ==

 This plugin creates a datepicker field at WooCommerce checkout page.
-Minimum Age should be set from admin section inside setting page of wocoomerce Plugin will validate the Age and if Age is smaller than required age than it will not allow customer to checkout
+Minimum Age should be set from admin section inside setting page of wocoomerce Plugin will validate the Age and if Age is smaller than required age than it will not allow customer to complete checkout

 == Upgrade Notice ==